MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 - The Content Migration tool is not supported.

-- The GCC region is not supported.
+- The Government Community Cloud (GCC) region is not supported.

 - If you switch from an object anchor to another anchor using Change anchor method, the saved position information for holograms is not migrated.
 Authors will need to check hologram placements.